SSP-Group-Of-Companies/Drivedock/main/docs/drive-dock-dev-setup.md

 - **TLS/Certificate warnings**: Caddy uses an internal CA. Trust its root cert (Caddy prints its path on first run) or proceed past the browser warning during initial setup.
 - **Port already in use**: Stop whatever is bound to 3000/3001, 3443/4443.
 Do **not** change our dev ports.
 - **Redirect URI mismatch (AADSTS50011)**: Your Azure AD app must list `https://sspportal.lvh.me:3443/api/auth/callback/azure-ad` exactly.
 - **Cookie not present in DriveDock**: Ensure you first authenticate at the Portal URL (same browser/profile).
-Confirm both Caddy proxies are running.
+Confirm Caddy is running with both configs.
 - **Mixed content / wrong origin**: Always use the HTTPS `lvh.me` URLs, never `http://localhost:*` directly in the browser.

 ---